raydot/JavaScript30/readme.md

 Not so much Dev Tools Tricks after the first one.
 Then it's `console.log()` tricks! `console.assert()`, `console.warn()`, `console.clear()`, `console.time()`, etc., etc.

+## 10 Hold Shift to Check Multiple Checkboxes

+Tricky one!
+A nifty bit of code allowing us to hold shift to select multiple check boxes.
+A logic puzzle.

 --
 ![](https://javascript30.com/images/JS3-social-share.png)